Vancouver Zeitgeist

 The tenor saxophonist played with Count Basie, according to an April 10, 1964, jazz column in the Vancouver Province; with Jimmie Lunceford, according to a July 19, 1952, Vancouver Sun feature entitled Negroes Live Next Door; and/or with Duke Ellington, according to what I remember from my parents, who were friends of Mitch.

 He was possibly Vancouver’s first homegrown jazz musician of significant stature, except he likely wasn’t quite homegrown.
-He probably spent at least part of his childhood on the Sunshine Coast.
+He spent at least part of his childhood on the Sunshine Coast.

 Nevertheless the childhood was musical.
 Here’s an excerpt from Mark Miller’s definitive 1997 book Such Melodious Racket: The Lost History of Jazz in Canada 1914-1949: